xenesty/AkashaScanner/README.md

 # Akasha Scanner

-A Genshin Impact tool for extracting game data, including achievements, characters, artifacts, and weapons.
+A Genshin Impact tool that extracts your account data, including achievements, characters, artifacts, and weapons.

 ## Table of Contents